silentk0i/Muad-Dib/README.md

 (home)>
 ```

-Code generation is still a work-in-progress, so you must compile the Atreides agent using the solution provided in in ```~/payloads/Atreides/```.
+Code generation is still a work-in-progress, so you must compile the Atreides agent using the solution provided in ```~/payloads/Atreides/```.
 When you chose a listener change the ip & port variables with the values provided from the server and compile.
 They should be easy to find as I put a ```//REPLACE THIS``` comment in Atreides.cpp.
 ## Features

 #### Server